beyondcode/laravel-confirm-email/README.md

 ```

 ## Usage
+> Note: this assumes you've run `php artisan make:auth` first

-This package adds a `confirmed_at` and `confirmation_code` field to your users table.
-Publish the migration and the configuration file using
+- This package adds a `confirmed_at` field to your `users` table.
+First, publish the migration, configuration file and routes using

 ```bash
 php artisan vendor:publish --provider=BeyondCode\\EmailConfirmation\\EmailConfirmationServiceProvider
 ```

-And run the migrations:
+- Then run the migrations:

 ```bash
 php artisan migrate
 ```

-### Configuring the login, register and forgot password controllers
-In order to make use of the email verification, replace the `AuthenticatesUsers`, `RegistersUsers` and the `SendsPasswordResetEmails` traits that
+- Replace the `AuthenticatesUsers`, `RegistersUsers` and the `SendsPasswordResetEmails` traits that
-come with Laravel, with the ones provided by this package.
+come with Laravel with the ones provided by this package.

 These traits can be found in these three files: